aeturrell/occupationcoder/README.md

+# occupation-coder:
-# occupation-coder: a tool to associate job text with standard occupational classifications
+## A tool to associate job text with standard occupational classifications
 Given a job title, job description, and job sector the algorithm assigns a 3-digit standard occupational classification (SOC) code to the job.
 The algorithm uses the SOC 2010 standard, which can be found at WEBSITE.

 This code should be cited as ...

+### Testing
+The test matches to SOC are run on a file of example jobs, in this case job vacancies.

 ### Possible extensions/To do